HazyResearch/pdftotree/README.md

   --pdf_file PDF_FILE   pdf file name for which tree structure needs to be
                         extracted
   --html_path HTML_PATH
-                        path where tree structure must be saved --favor_figures FAVOR_FIGURES
+                        path where tree structure should be saved.
+If none, HTML is printed to stdout.
+  --favor_figures FAVOR_FIGURES
-                        whether figures must be favored over other parts such as tables and section headers --visualize           whether to output visualization images for the tree
+                        whether figures must be favored over other parts such as tables and section headers --visualize           whether to output visualization images for the tree -v                    output INFO level logging.
+  -vv                   output DEBUG level logging.
 ```

 To use it as a package: